gregorkb/spaddinf/README.md

 This is an R package which accompanies the paper:

-Gregory, K., Mammen E., & Wahl, M. (2020+).
-Statistical inference in sparse high-dimensional additive models.
-The Annals of Statistics.
+Gregory, K., Mammen, E., Wahl, M. (2021).
+Statistical inference in sparse high-dimensional additive models. *Annals of Statistics* 49(3), 1514-1536.

 Find the paper on the page https://imstat.org/journals-and-publications/annals-of-statistics/annals-of-statistics-future-papers/